scjx123/ip/docs/DeveloperGuide.md

 	 - Pros: Reduces Coupling and increase testability as a software unit itself.
 	 - Cons: May have performance issues in terms of memory usage

- - Alternative 2: initialize statistics as 0 a
+ - Alternative 2: initialize statistics as zero and each task contains an aspect called statistics
+	 - Pros:  Easier to implement
+	 - Cons: Increase chances of bug due to changing statistics of the list.

 ### 4.3 Checker Feature
 ![here](Images/Checker_Diagram.png)